LLM Agent for Hyper-Parameter Optimization: Conclusion

 \section{Conclusion}

-The proposed LLM agent for hyper-parameter tuning in the WS-PSO-CM algorithm significantly enhanced UAV trajectory and communication optimization, achieving performance gains of 54.34\% and 72.61\% over heuristic and random methods, respectively.
+The proposed LLM agent for hyper-parameter optimization in the WS-PSO-CM algorithm significantly enhanced UAV trajectory and communication optimization, achieving performance gains of $54.33\%$ and $72.61\%$ over heuristic and random approaches, respectively.
 The success of this framework highlighted its broader applicability to related problems, such as multi-UAV coordination, dynamic resource allocation, radio map construction, and reinforcement learning tasks, where automated and intelligent tuning can replace manual intervention.
-By integrating LLM capabilities with optimization algorithms, this approach offered a scalable and efficient solution for complex systems, paving the way for advanced automation in wireless communication, autonomous systems, and beyond.
+By integrating LLM capabilities with optimization algorithms, LLM agents offered a scalable and efficient solution for complex systems, paving the way for advanced automation in wireless communication, autonomous systems, and beyond.